 Or you can cut using Cricut.
 With a cutting machine, the cut will be much more accurate.

 If you are a subscriber to my newsletter, you can find free SVG files for Cricut in my resource library.

 Let’s sew the top now.

-Prepare your sewing machine – change the needle, choose the thread you are going to use.
-For my project I used a ball point needle specially designed for knit fabric.
+Prepare your sewing machine – change the needle, and choose the thread you are going to use.
+For my project, I used a ballpoint needle specially designed for knit fabric.

 I have a review of this thread on my blog How to use Eloflex – an innovative stretchable sewing thread from Coats